Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 We have now rendered a multi layer map which overlays restaurants and northern rail train stations.
 Next, we will leverage Cortex to curate descriptive tooltips derived by station attributes.

 <!-- ------------------------ -->
-## Using Arctic to create a Summary field to describe information about each Train Station
+## Use Cortex to describe the Train Stations
 Duration: 10

 At the moment we only have very basic train station information.
 Lets add more info from the shared dataset: